 Climate reporting and mandatory disclosure

-Investors that are not currently voluntarily reporting climate-related information may require significant and expedited uplift to comply with the incoming Australian reporting requirements.
-We suggest investors conduct a gaps analysis between current reporting practices and likely disclosures under the new regime, to identify and plan for uplift.
+Investors that are not currently voluntarily reporting climate-related information may require significant and expedited uplift to comply with the rigorous reporting requirements under the CRFD regime.
+We suggest investors conduct a gaps analysis between current reporting practices and expected disclosures under the regime as a matter of priority, to ensure they are prepared for reporting.

 Private capital investors with exposures overseas may also need to navigate overlapping—and, in some cases, inconsistent—reporting requirements between Australia and other jurisdictions.